-Have you ever noticed two kids start playing side-by-side in the sandbox without interacting?
-It’s called parallel play and is a completely normal stage in a child’s development.
+Have you ever noticed two kids playing side-by-side in the sandbox without interacting?
+That is called parallel play and it is a completely normal stage in a child’s development.

-Parents may be confused as to why their child seems totally immersed in a game yet ignoring potential playmates.
+Parents may be confused as to why their child seems immersed in a game yet ignoring potential playmates.
 However, parallel play is a completely normal stage of development.
-It’s technically considered the fourth stage in the “play spectrum” and happens during toddlerhood starting at around 1 years old.
-Read more about the different stages here.
+It’s technically considered the fourth stage in the “play spectrum” and happens during toddlerhood.
+Read more about the different stages of social play here.

-What you need to know about parallel play:
+What you need to know about the parallel play:

 - At this stage of development, your child is still too young to understand and deal with the complexity of having peers.
 Playing side-by-side independently is a great start!
 You might even notice your child mimicking the play of those around them, which is an important part of their development.

-- Even if it may seem like a solitary experience, your little one is actually learning about other children and about emotions, reactions, and social situations.
-This style of play also still allows your little one to experiment with causality, language, and gross and fine motor control!
+- Even if it may seem like a solitary experience, your little one is actually learning about other children and their emotions, reactions, and social situations.
+This style of play still allows your little one to experiment with ease with their language and motor control!

 - Think of this as your child’s warm-up before actually engaging with peers.

 - Many of Kinedu’s activities are great for encouraging parallel play!
-Use some of the available ideas to set play-dates for your little one, and don’t fuss about both kids interacting or playing in tandem.
+Use some of the available ideas to set play-dates for your little one, and don’t force both kids to interact or play together.
 Just let their inner creativity guide them into whatever they want to do, each on their own.

 - Give your child positive praise and feedback for playing near friends.
 Be sure not to force your child to do anything too soon!
-Your child isn’t being shy, most likely, just moving through a normal phase of development.
+Most likely, they aren’t being shy, they’re just moving through a normal phase of development.

 María Mirón is a psychology researcher with a Masters in Clinical Psychology.
 With over eight years of research experience, she has published and presented extensively on Early Childhood Development forums across the globe and is currently a professor of research methods at the University of Monterrey.
 She is on a mission to bridge the gap between the science of ECD and practical tools for parents.